 Advanced Placement (AP)

-Grants Pass High School will offer 16 Advanced Placement (AP) classes for 2021-22 school year.
+Grants Pass High School currently offers 17 Advanced Placement (AP) classes.

 |Arts||History & Social Studies||Languages||Mathematics||Sciences|